Fahani/webrobocomp.github.io/page8.md

 <span class="post-date">02 Jul 2015</span>

-**Open Detection:** Following the idea that it is better to have an independent library for Object Detection than contributing directly to Robocomp, I created the new library ëOpen Detectioní.
+**Open Detection:** Following the idea that it is better to have an independent library for Object Detection than contributing directly to Robocomp, I created the new library ‚ÄòOpen Detection‚Äô.
 It is available now in the following links

 *   Github link: https://github.com/krips89/opendetection

 *   Documentation link: http://krips89.github.io/opendetection_docs/index.html

 I have tried to document/provide tutorial inside the library whenever possible.
-So instead of writing everything here in the blog Iíll just post links to the tutorials/documentations.
+So instead of writing everything here in the blog I‚Äôll just post links to the tutorials/documentations.

 ###Installation Instructions